 One way to cut energy use is to buy newer, more energy-efficient appliances.
 However, that comes with significant upfront costs, which might be prohibitive.
 Regular maintenance and cleaning can help keep your appliances running efficiently which helps lower energy consumption.
 Even adjusting your thermostat a few degrees can result in significant savings over the course of a year.
 Wondering which appliances are draining energy and your wallet?
-EnergyCloud by Blue Line Innovations is an energy monitoring system that matches energy use to appliance profiles to help identify your energy wasters.
+EnergyCloud by Blue Line Innovations is a home energy monitor that matches energy use to appliance profiles to help identify your energy wasters.

 Rethink Your Fridge